×

 One of the most challenging aspects of child support cases is the sheer volume of unpaid child support impacting single-parent households.
 Whether due to unemployment or irresponsible financial planning by the parent responsible for paying support, many families face hardship because of back child support.

-In Texas alone, child support arrears surpass $19 billion.
-The courts and the Texas Attorney General have tools at their disposal to collect child support payments in arrears, including wage garnishments, tax refund interception, and liens against property.
+Unpaid child support creates a serious financial burden for families across Georgia.
+The courts and the Georgia Division of Child Support Services have tools at their disposal to collect child support payments in arrears, including wage garnishments, tax refund interception, and liens against property.

 Child support is retroactive, which means if a parent has sole custody of a child due to the other parent’s absence, they are entitled to child support, retroactively from the time of the child’s birth, once paternity is established by the courts.